Valle dell'Angelo

-Valle dell'Angelo is a town and comune in the province of Salerno in the Campania region of south-western Italy.
+Valle dell'Angelo is a village and comune (municipality) in the Province of Salerno in the region of Campania in southern Italy.
+With a population of 217, it is the least populous municipality in Campania.

 The name translates as "Valley of the Angel" and the comune contains La Grotta dell'Angelo (the Cave of the Angel).
 The cave safeguards the statue of the Archangel Michael, shown in defensive posture.

+Demographics

+As of 2026, the population is 217, of which 51.6% are male, and 48.4% are female.
+Minors make up 4.1% of the population, and seniors make up 35.5%.

+Immigration

+As of 2025, immigrants make up 3.9% of the total population.
+The foreign countries of birth are Germany, Poland, and the United States.